Bike Share Program

 - Have a safe ride around town.

-- Check out the safety guidelines from the County of Hawaiʻi or visit the University Concierge desk to see a bigger poster with information.
+- Check out the safety guidelines from the County of Hawaiʻi or visit the Student Life Center front desk to see a bigger poster with information.

 Returning the Bike